Resource-efficient Inference with Foundation Model Programs: Introduction

 \section{Introduction}

-Foundation models (FMs) have reshaped the landscape of machine learning over the past few years, demonstrating unprecedented capabilities in language understanding \citep{achiam2023gpt, dubey2024llama}, complex reasoning \citep{lu2024chameleon, gupta2024language}, and multi-modal tasks \citep{li2022blip, liu2024improved}.
+Foundation models (FMs) have reshaped the landscape of machine learning over the past few years, demonstrating unprecedented capabilities in language understanding \citep{achiam2023gpt, dubey2024llama}, complex reasoning \citep{lu2024chameleon, gupta2024language}, and multimodal tasks \citep{li2022blip, liu2024improved}.
 While much of the community's attention has focused on their training costs, the \emph{inference-time resource use} of FMs is increasingly becoming a practical bottleneck.
-For commercial applications that require real-time responses --- for instance, continuous streams of user queries to a multi-modal large language model (MLLM) --- computational overhead and high latency can severely degrade user experience and inflate operational expenses \cite{xu2024survey}.
+For commercial applications that require real-time responses --- for instance, continuous streams of user queries to a multimodal large language model (MLLM) --- computational overhead and high latency can severely degrade user experience and inflate operational expenses \cite{xu2024survey}.

 In this paper, we propose the use of \emph{foundation model programs} (FMPs) --- code in Python-like languages that can call into a variety of specialized vision and language models as subroutines --- as a way to address this problem.
-Such programs have been previously motivated on the basis of the interpretability and flexibility they bring to multi-step tasks \citep{suris2023vipergpt,gupta2023visual,subramanian2023modular}.
-Our insight is that they can also enable fine-grained decisions about resource allocation: simpler subtasks can rely on smaller, cheaper backends while more complex components can leverage larger, more capable models.
+Such programs have been previously motivated by the interpretability and composability they bring to multi-step tasks \citep{suris2023vipergpt,gupta2023visual,subramanian2023modular} and agentic AI systems \citep{wu2023autogen, khattab2023dspy}.
+Our insight is that they can also enable fine-grained decisions about resource allocation: \textbf{simpler subtasks can rely on smaller, cheaper backends while more complex components can leverage larger, more capable models}.